iotaledger/tips/text/0017-message/0017-message.md

     <tr>
         <td>Payload Length</td>
         <td>varint</td>
         <td> The length of the Payload.
-Since its type may be unknown to the node it must be declared in advanced.</td>
+Since its type may be unknown to the node it must be declared in advanced.
+0 length means no payload will be attached.</td>
     </tr>
     <tr>
         <td colspan="1">